-Shortly after I started, I was earning more than the average citizen with a workload that close to driving to work in the morning.
+Shortly after I started, I was earning more than the average citizen with a workload that came close to driving to work in the morning.
 That was the undeserved bonus induced by the circumstances.
-Ban drives the prices higher, because the offer contains a risk and because the need does not disappear only because one swings the finger back and forth in front of face, warned with a “Na-na-na”, it is capitalism 101 from there on onward.
-Even a fool could easily earn good money with it, if he knew someone.
+Ban drives the prices higher, because the offer contains risk and because the need does not disappear when one swings the finger back and forth in front of your face, warned with a “Nah-Nah-Nah”, it is capitalism 101 from there on onward.
+Even a fool could easily earn good money with it if he knew someone.
 Chang once told me that hemp was only banned centuries ago because it was cheaper to produce than linen and because the Linen fabric producers feared for their yield, they brought the government under pressure to ban it.
+Lobbyism against a plant.
 It would be wrong to think that this injustice gave me the excuse to justify my joint-venture with Ätz.
-I sold weed with him long before I’d heard it, but had to laugh when I finally did and wished to thank the merchants of the textile industry from centuries ago.
+I sold weed with him long before I’d heard it but had to laugh when I finally did and wished to thank the merchants of the textile industry from centuries ago.
 Ten euros per gram was a good price and without the ban, the fabric that can literally grow in any garden would have been hard to sell.

-“Why don’t I cut it down with something harder?
-Yeah, to make it more addictive. . . heroin or something”
+“Why don’t you cut it down with something harder?
+Yeah, to make it more addictive… heroin or something”

-We screwed every new customer we bagged until they adressed us about it.
+We screwed every new customer we bagged until they addressed us about it.
 If they bought four grams, they got 3.
 6 grams.
 If they bought a decagram, we gave them 9.
 5 grams, and so on.
 Cheating was a common business practice.
 There were countless tricks developed for simple use.
 For example, to mix the marijuana dust with sand to increase the weight on the scales – a classic.
 The scales also could be manipulated with coins.
-Unprofessionals stuck copper coins under the bowl to increase the weight.
-Weighing down the bottom though was less common because many insisted on being allowed to watch the scale. Ätz allowed them to, if they insisted, like a honest business man with nothing to hid would.
+Unprofessional stuck copper coins under the bowl to increase the weight.
+Weighing down the bottom though was less common because many insisted on being allowed to watch the scale. Ätz allowed them to, if they insisted, like an honest businessman with nothing to hide would.

 A homeless guy slept on the stone floor in the station.
 He had chosen a newspaper as his mattress.
-3pm and the guy laid there on his stomach enjoying the cold tiles in the summer sun.
+3 pm and the guy laid there on his stomach enjoying the cold tiles in the summer sun.
 I wasn’t even sure if he was still breathing, but it wasn’t my problem.
-If he was dead, I couldn’t revive him and I completely lacked the know-how to help him.
-If he had had a hangover, I suppose best case he had one, I could have helped him, but I didn’t know how to stabilize anything.
-I had to move on, I was carrying a gym bag full of grass.
+If he was dead, I couldn’t revive him, and I completely lacked the know-how to help him.
+If he had had a hangover, I suppose in the best case he had one, I could have helped him, but I didn’t know how to stabilize anything.
+The best example was my life.
+I had to move on, I was carrying a gym bag full of weed.